 Organizational competencies are defined by the mission, vision and values of the organization that sets the requirements and/or context in which the work of the organization is carried out.

 Competencies are the knowledge, skills, abilities and personal attributes your staff must possess to successfully perform their work functions.
 Competencies are observable behaviors that can be measured and developed.
 The types of competencies can be categorized as follows:

 While the statewide foundational competencies have already been established, you will want to identify a set or model of organizational competencies that describe the ideal workforce to accomplish the department's strategic plan.
 Establishing a set or model of technical competencies provides management and staff a common understanding of the skills and behaviors that are important to the department's future.
 Therefore, competency models act as a skill profile and play a key role in decisions on recruiting, professional development, personal development, and performance management.
-When developing and/or identifying competencies reference competency guides (included but not limited to the statewide Foundational Competency Model, CalHR Competency Dictionary and the CalHR Leadership Model), job specifications and duty statements to determine the behaviors needed to effectively perform the job.
+When developing and/or identifying competencies reference competency guides (included but not limited to the CalHR Core and Leadership Models), job specifications and duty statements to determine the behaviors needed to effectively perform the job.
 When developing competency sets or models consider the following:

-If you are not developing organizational, technical, and/or leadership competencies use the New World of Work foundational competencies, then interview or survey division/program area leads to record any additional critical knowledge, skills and abilities that their workforce requires now and in the future.
+If you are not developing organizational, technical, and/or leadership competencies use the CalHR Core Competency Model, then interview or survey division/program area leads to record any additional critical knowledge, skills and abilities that their workforce requires now and in the future.
 For a department that is unable to immediately develop competencies, CalHR recommends adding this task as a future workforce planning initiative.